UWNETLAB/metaknowledge/_posts/docs/2016-12-15-journalAbbreviations.md

 <a name="addToDB"></a><small>journalAbbreviations.</small>**[<ins>addToDB</ins>]({{ site.baseurl }}{{ page.url }}#addToDB)**(_abbr=None, dbname='manualj9Abbreviations'_):

 Adds _abbr_ to the database of journals.
 The database is kept separate from the one scraped from WOS, this supersedes it.
-The database by default is stored with the WOS one and the name is given by `metaknowledge.journalAbbreviations.manaulDBname`.
+The database by default is stored with the WOS one and the name is given by `metaknowledge.journalAbbreviations.manualDBname`.
 To create an empty database run **addToDB** without an _abbr_ argument.

 ###### Parameters